- Personal development skills can be soft or technical skills.

 - Better yourself

-- Find fulfillment
+- Find fulfillment and satisfaction

 Examples of personal development skills